SCUR0/ForceXtendedUpdated/README.md

 CPU skin was updated to support 16 cores.

-CPU core measurement updated to rainmeter CPU measure plugin
+CPU core measurement updated to rainmeter CPU measure plugin.
+This now uses less resources and fixes bugs present on old cpu skin.

-Clock set to 12 hour cycle.
+Clock set to 12 hour cycle by default.
+This can still be changed in `\Documents\Rainmeter\Skins\ForceXtendedUpdated\Config.inc` under `DateTime`.

 Temp plugin switched to [CoreTemp](http://www.alcpu.com/CoreTemp/).